CraneSoftwrights/board-baseball/design/README.md

    - layer 2 has the outside cuts and the alignment holes
    - layer 3 has the peg holes

 The actual components of the label before and after are arbitrary and can be in any format.
-As described below regarding assembly labels are collected by the label prefix; the label suffix is used only for distinction.
+As described below regarding assembly, labels are collected by the label prefix; the label suffix is used only for distinction.

-Note there are multiple back layers and only one of them is used in a given assembly.
-Level 6 is blank, while other back layers are decorated in some way (e.g. level 7 is a simple surrounding band).

 ## 2. Fonts

 These design files use the "Noto Serif" and "Noto Sans" available for free from the [`https://fonts.google.com/noto`](https://fonts.google.com/noto) site.
 The compressed and extra-compressed font variants are used predominantly.

-As part of the production process, all text is converted to paths and so there is no need for the PDF reader attached to the cutting machine to have these fonts pre-loaded.
+As part of the production process, all text in the review copy of the design file is converted to paths and so there is no need for the PDF reading tool attached to the cutting machine to have these fonts pre-loaded.

 ## 3. Cuts